isomerpages/moe-yishuntownsec/_programmes/PDLP/Frequently Asked Questions.md

 The school will install the necessary software with enterprise licenses to enable use of software with students’ devices.
 Students need not pay for the purchase of software for their PLDs.

 **How will students without internet access at home be supported?**
 Students from low-income households will continue to be supported for subsidised broadband under IMDA’s digital access schemes.
-More information on IMDA’s digital access schemes can be found at https://www.imda.gov.sg/how-we-can-help/digital-access-at-home
+More information on IMDA’s digital access schemes can be found [here](https://www.imda.gov.sg/how-we-can-help/digital-access-at-home)